cho-thinkfree-com/ododocs/docs/planning/workspace-permission-design.md

 ### Permission Evaluation Order
 1. If requester is `owner` or `admin`, allow unless item explicitly locked (`locked_by_owner` flag).
-2. If document visibility is `public` and share link is valid, grant access per link’s access level.
+2. If document visibility is `public` and share link is valid, grant access per link?�s access level.
-3. If requester is workspace member, check `DocumentPermission` entries; fallback to document’s `workspace_default_access`.
+3. If requester is workspace member, check `DocumentPermission` entries; fallback to document?�s `workspace_default_access`.
 4. If requester is `ExternalCollaborator`, ensure their share link still valid and `allow_external_edit` covers requested action.
 5. Deny by default.